2018 Hawaii floods: Impact

-Oahu
+Oʻahu

-Across eastern Oahu, the mesoscale convective system produced rainfall rates of about 4 in per hour.
+Across eastern Oʻahu, the mesoscale convective system produced rainfall rates of about 4 in per hour.
 Over a 15-minute period, a rain gauge in Niu Valley recorded 1.42 in of precipitation, which has a 4-10% annual return period.
 The same station recorded 5.52 in of rainfall over a two-hour period, which has a 0.5-1% annual return period.
-The rainfall on Oahu was largely limited to the eastern one-third of the island.
+The rainfall on Oʻahu was largely limited to the eastern one-third of the island.
 A station at Daniel K. Inouye International Airport recorded 0.01 in of rainfall, just 14 mi west of Niu Valley, which recorded 5.55 in during the same 24-hour period.

 At Waimanalo Stream north of Niu Valley, the rains caused the waters to rise 3 ft in 30 minutes, and 5 ft in an hour.
 During the rain event, Wailupe Gulch reported an 8 ft rise in floodwaters.
-Flooding entered cars and hundreds of houses on Oahu.
+Flooding entered cars and hundreds of houses on Oʻahu.
 The floods also caused significant runoff, leaving a layer of debris on roads.
 A portion of Kalanianaole Highway was covered with nearly 1 ft of water, closing a stretch of the highway from Aina Haina to Makapuʻu.
 A mudslide covered a portion of the same highway near Kailua.
 Downed trees closed one block of Maunaloa Avenue in Kaimuki.